orladigital/trivy-maven-plugin/README.md

     </executions>
 </plugin>
 ```
 Run the appropriate Maven command to perform Docker image scanning using the plugin.
-For example, `mvn br.com.orla:trivy-maven-plugin:trivy-scan`
+For example, `mvn tech.orla:trivy-maven-plugin:trivy-scan`

 ## Configuration
 The plugin provides the following basic configuration: